ibexa/documentation-developer/docs/content_management/pages/ibexa_connect_scenario_block.md

 Ibexa Connect scenario block retrieves and displays data from an Ibexa Connect webhook.

-Scenario block is regular [Page block](page_blocks.md) and can be configured on field definition level as any other block.
+Scenario block is a regular [Page block](page_blocks.md) and can be configured on field definition level as any other block.

 !!! caution